 The applicant is proposing two shore-perpendicular groin structures between R-42 and R-44 at the south end of the fill area to stabilize beach fill on the southern end of Lido Key and lengthen the time required between sand placement events.
 The two groins will maintain the minimum beach design width and allow sand to bypass downdrift due to optimized lengths and porosity determined through further engineering analyses (USACE, 2014) following the Feasibility Report.
 The first structure will extend 170 feet (crest length) from the existing seawall near R-42.5.
 The second structure will extend 345 feet (crest length) seaward from the existing seawall near R-43.2.
 The design crest width of the groins is 9 feet with a varied design depth and a side slope of 1V:1.5H.
 Adding the front slopes and 5-foot scour aprons at the end of each structure yields total lengths along the foundations of 187 feet and 362 feet, respectively.
-The template tolerances will be determined during final design and included in the plans and specifications.
-In order to install Groin 2, dune vegetation will be removed.
-The impacts will be localized around the proposed structure within the contractor's work area and will depend on the condition at the time of construction and the contractor's means and methods to perform the installation and access the immediate work area.
-Dune contours and impacted vegetation will be restored per the conditions of the requested FDEP permit.

 The 2002/2004 Feasibility Report included a third, terminal groin at the south end of the island.
-Due to the optimization of the two groins between R-42 and R-44, the engineering analyses show that the third groin is not needed.
-The details of the design analysis are presented in Attachment No. 38 of the original application.
+Due to the optimization of the two groins between R-42 and R-44, the engineering analyses show that the third groin is not needed at this time.
+If it is determined through monitoring of the project per the approved physical monitoring plan that the southern end of the island requires further stabilization, the applicant is proposing to include implementation of the third groin as a potential mitigation measure.

+The details of the design analysis are presented in Attachment No. 38.